AlXplore/csci596_final_project/README.md

-## Work flow of our final project (Implementation)
+## Workflow of our final project (Implementation)
 ![GitHub](https://raw.githubusercontent.com/ZhufengQiu/csci596_final_project/main/img/work_flow.jpg)
 ### Content-based:
 1. Concatenate all the review texts for the business as the document and parse the document, such as removing the punctuations, numbers, stop-words, and extremely rare words.
-2. Measuring word importance using TF-IDF, and represent business (create business profiles) by using a set of most important words (like top 200 words)
+2. Measuring word importance using TF-IDF, and represent a business (create business profiles) by using a set of most important words (like top 200 words)
 3. Create corresponding user profiles by aggregating the profiles of the businesses that each user reviewed.
-4. Use machine learning techniques to estimate degree to which user would review a business.
+4. Use machine learning techniques to estimate the rating to which the user would review a business.

 ### Collaborative Filtering (Harnessing quality judgments of other users):
-This time we will implement memory-based approaches
+This time we will implement memory-based approaches.
 #### (1)	User-based CF
 1. During the training process